McFacts III: Compact binary mergers from AGN disks over an entire synthetic universe: Methods

 Effectively sampling a realistic population of AGN by sampling galaxy properties in the Universe requires broad assumptions about AGN and the history of the Universe.
 In order to estimate the properties of the AGN in a universe like our own, we sample galactic populations from the \citet{fontana2006} Galactic Stellar Mass Function (GSMF) and \citet{Madau2017} (Eq.
 6) metallicity evolution assumptions.
 Because galactic populations change throughout the history of the Universe, we sample galactic populations which represent each 100 Myr epoch of the evolutionary history of the Universe.
 These assumptions have been used extensively to sample star formation for predicting gravitational wave progenitors through the isolated binary evolution formation channel \citep{Belczynski2020-EvolutionaryRoads, st_inference_interp}.

 Figure \ref{fig:orange} visualizes the impact of our choices for the GSMF and metallicity distribution on galaxy sample populations.
 In this work, we consider only galaxies with a stellar mass greater than $10^9 \mathrm{M}_{\odot}$, which should have a minimal impact on predicted BBH populations, given the low rate of AGN in such low mass galaxies (relative to higher mass galaxies, see \citet{Reines2013}), as well as the declining contribution to the overall BBH merger rate at lower galaxy/SMBH mass, as we will show below.
 We sample 10,000 galaxies in each epoch, many of which fall below this threshold.
 We also restrict ourselves to AGN activity in the local universe (out to redshift 2).We note that our choice of galactic metallicity distribution characterizes galaxies according to observations at different redshifts \citep{Madau2017}, rather than by galactic stellar mass \citep[E.g.][]{Ma15,Nakajima_2023}.
-This choice is logical, as mass-determined metallicity distributions can behave strangely at high galactic stellar mass (such as the population of AGN we are interested in).
+The reason for this choice is that we only use the metallicity to determine galaxy morphology (in conjunction with galactic stellar mass), and we don't want to use a galactic metallicity distribution which may make late-type (spiral) galaxies irrelevant when doing so may neglect the uncertainties introduced when using a simple power law to estimate the SMBH mass of a galaxy.
+For a qualitative example, the average (mass-weighted) metallicity of galaxy samples above a galactic stellar mass of $1.7 \times 10^{10} \msun$ is greater than $\metallicity = 0.03$ when assuming a single Schecter function consistent with \citep{Furlong2015} and the \citep{Ma15} metallicity relation.
+We will find later, in Figure \ref{fig:bbh-bins} that this corresponds to the minimum galactic stellar mass to have a an average of at least one BBH merger in an AGN disk during a 10 Myr lifetime.
+Using such a metallicity to determine the morphology of galaxy samples may introduce an undue bias toward an elliptical morphology.

 Early- and late-type galaxies also have different star formation environments, such as the metallicity of star formation.
-The authors of \citet{Peng2015} have characterized the dependence of star forming metallicity on the stellar mass of a galaxy, for early- and late-type galaxies.
+The authors of \citet{Peng2015} have characterized the dependence of star forming metallicity on the stellar mass of a galaxy (for early- and late-type galaxies).
 In order to classify galaxy samples based on their stellar mass and metallicity, we fit the data from Figure 2a of that paper (kindly provided by the authors) with a Gaussian process.
-Using this model, we assign each galaxy sample as either early- or late-type by estimating which branch the sample is closest to.
+Using this model, we assign the morphology of each galaxy sample as either early- or late-type by estimating which branch the sample is closest to.

 Two characteristics that determine the properties of AGN in a host galaxy are their Super-Massive Black Hole (SMBH) mass and Nuclear Star Cluster (NSC) mass.
 A two-parameter model such as this is insufficient for describing AGN disk environments in all types of galaxies throughout our Universe.
 However, in this first study of compact binary mergers from AGN with properties sampled from a GSMF, we make this simplification.
 The SMBH mass of a galaxy can be approximated by a power law fit to its stellar mass \citep{Schramm_2013}: